German trawler V 407 Dorum: History

 Dorum was built as yard number 592 by Deschimag, Wesermünde.
 She was launched in September 1937 and completed on 10 October.
 The ship was built for Ernst Glässel, Wesermünde.
 The Code Letters DFCX were allocated.
 She initially carried the fishing boat registration PG519, which was later changed to BB92.
-On 10 September 1939, the vessel was requistioned by the Kriegsmarine.
+On 10 September 1939, the vessel was requisitioned by the Kriegsmarine.
 She was allocated to 2 Vorpostenflotille as V 204 Dorum.
 On 21 October, she was transferred to 4 Vorpostenflotille as V 407 Dorum.
 On 28 August 1944, Dorum was scuttled, either in the Gironde, or at Bordeaux, Gironde, France.

 Post-war, Dorum was raised and repaired.
 In 1949, she was renamed General Aupick under French ownership.
 On 12 April 1957, she sprang a leak and sank in the Doggerbank (56°42′N 3°42′E).